 The shortest and longest days of the year have traditionally been celebrated.
 The celebration for the shortest day of the year corresponds roughly with Christmas (Danish: jul) and modern celebrations concentrate on Christmas Eve, 24 December.

-The longest day celebration
+The longest day in Denmark

 The celebration for the longest day is Midsummer Day, which is known in Denmark as sankthansaften (St. John’s evening). .Celebrations of Midsummer have taken place since pre-Christian time.
 It was an official holiday until 1770, and in accordance with the Danish tradition of celebrating a holiday on the evening before the actual day, it takes place on the evening of 23 June.